gabriel2342/WarehouseArtistasCubanas/README.md

 Items in the inventory are listed on the index page.
 Click the 'Add item' button at the bottom of the home page to add a new item and assign it to a warehouse.
 Click the 'back to items' link to go back to the index.
 Click the 'Add Warehouse' button at the bottom of the page to add a new warehouse.
 Click the 'back to items' link to go back to the index.
 To see your new warehouse either add a new item or click on "view item details" to edit a current item.

 ### Note
-Turbo frames are not working in replit.
 This app was built with love.